Security-Onion-Solutions/securityonion-docs/cyberchef.rst

 To access CyberChef, log into :ref:`soc` and click the CyberChef hyperlink.

-Starting in Security Onion 2.3.60, you can send highlighted text from :ref:`pcap` to CyberChef.
+You can send highlighted text from :ref:`pcap` to CyberChef.
 When the CyberChef tab opens, you will see your highlighted text in both the Input box and the Output box.

-Starting in Security Onion 2.3.70, you can send all visible packet data from :ref:`pcap` to CyberChef.
+You can send all visible packet data from :ref:`pcap` to CyberChef.
 When the CyberChef tab opens, it will automatically apply the ``From Hexdump`` recipe to render the hexdump that was sent.

 Example
 -------